TheDamnedScientist/HE_HSBC_ML_APR_2023/readme.md

 # Hackerearth HSBC ML Hackathon submission #

 This repository is intended for learning purposes.
-The code was written by me as a beginner in this field.
+This very basic code was written by me as a beginner in this field.
 Feel free to use it (if you are a beginner) or improve it (pro, ofcourse).

 - Visit [HSBC ML 2023](https://www.kaggle.com/datasets/ashisparida/hsbc-ml-hackathon-2023) for the datasets.
 - The code is written in python jupyter notebook.